CU Logo

 Speech Therapist Profession under “The Accredited Registers Scheme for Healthcare Professions”

-* Graduates are eligible as members of Register of Speech Therapists accredited by Department of Health
+* Graduates are eligible as members of Speech Therapist in Accredited Register

 Continuing Education Fund